 If you're an active member, you will need to notify your employer of your retirement date so they can initiate your retirement with HOOPP.
+If you are a deferred member, you will need to contact HOOPP so we can initiate your retirement.
 Then, you will be able to review your personal benefit options on HOOPP Connect and submit your retirement elections entirely online.
 Your personal Member Services Specialist will also be available every step of the way to help ensure you transition smoothly into retirement.

-...
+...)
 If you no longer work for a HOOPP employer, keep in mind: